b: 1943

 murder story

 In 1975, Ronald Turney Williams murdered a police officer named Beckley Police Sargent David Lilly in West Virginia.
 For this crime, Williams was sentenced to life in prison.
 In 1979, he escaped from the West Virginia State Penitentiary along with fourteen other inmates.
-During this escape, he killed another police officer, West Virginia State Trooper Philip Kesner.
+During the breakout, Williams encountered West Virginia State Trooper Philip Kesner, who was attempting to block the fugitives’ escape route.
+Williams shot and killed Kesner before fleeing the state.

 Following his escape, Williams fled to Arizona.
 There, on March 21, 1981, he committed another murder, taking the life of John Bunchek in Scottsdale.
 Williams was eventually tracked down by the FBI.
 They located him at a motel in Manhattan, New York, in June 1981.
 When the agents confronted him, a gunfight broke out.
 Williams was seriously injured during the confrontation and was captured.